dbgwen/Week-4-Project/README.md

-# Week-4-Project
+## Week-4-Project

-The purpose of this Week-4-Project respoitory is to house the files for the Week 4 Project from the Getting and Cleaning Data course.
+  The purpose of this Github respoitory is to contain all the files necessary for the Week 4 Project from Getting and Cleaning Data (Coursera).

-  This respository contains the following:
+  ## This respository contains the following:
-      1. This README.md that describes the purpose and files contained in this repository
+      1. This README.md that describes the files contained in this repository
       2. A file named 'Week 4 Instructions' that provides the instructions from the Coursera instructors
       3. A CodeBook.md file that describes the variables, the data, and any transformations or work performed to clean up the data
       4. A tidy dataset named 'merged_data'